 Sources

 Berneis, K (2012).
 The search for the sweet placebo.
-Not all sugars are created equal!
+Not all sugar is created equal!
 Swiss Medical Forum, 12(1-2):6-7.

 Wölnerhannsen, K. (2020).
 Refined sugar – valuable energy or physiological nonsense?
-Quintessence Dentistry, 71(5).
+Quintessence of Dentistry, 71(5).

 Yudkin, John & Lustig, Robert P. (2014).
-Pure, White, Deadly: Why Sugar Is Killing Us – and How We Can Prevent It.
+Pure, white, deadly: Why sugar is killing us – and how we can prevent it.
 Lünen: Systemed Verlag.